ZeroHex-Cyber/AI-ML-Projects/Week 1 Iris Flower Classification/README.md

 # Week 1 – Iris Flower Classifier

 This project focuses on classifying iris flowers into three species using the K-Nearest Neighbors (KNN) algorithm.
-It's part of a weekly AI/ML internship program.
+It's part of my weekly AI/ML internship program.

 ---